Chelsea Joy Eats

 Not to say I don't like spaghetti squash.
 I just don't bother with it most of the time.

 Frankly. casseroles are my favorite use for spaghetti squash.
-The stringy gourd makes an excellent base for all types of combinations, like Chicken Bacon Ranch.
+The stringy gourd makes an excellent base for all types of combinations - just try it for Bacon Buffalo Chicken Casserole or Chicken Bacon Ranch Spaghetti Squash Casserole!
 Unlike other squashes, spaghetti squash is pretty neutral, so the other add-ins impart the flavor.

 Moving on.
 Let's talk about the sauce.
 One recurring theme of this blog is no bland food.
 I made this casserole a number of times, tweaking the sauce and meatballs until I hit on the right amount of spice.
 Because seriously, spaghetti sauce shouldn't taste like tomato sauce.
 You've got to have notes of basil, oregano, and parsley.
 Ah, now that's a good marinara!